Nocturnal Rites: History

 2004 saw the release of the album New World Messiah, followed by a six-week tour with Edguy and Brainstorm.
 Two videos were also released in December, Awakening and Against the World, both of them produced by drummer Owe Lingvall.

 In 2005, the 10th anniversary was celebrated with the re-release of the two first albums and some bonus material on the Lost in Time double CD.
 The band also played a live show, Demons at the Opera with a 55-piece orchestra at the Umeå Opera House.
 A documentary about the show was broadcast on Swedish national television.

 The album Grand Illusion, out in 2006, featured many special guests, including Jens Johansson (Stratovarius), Henrik Danhage (Evergrey), Kristoffer W. Olivius (Naglfar), Stefan Elmgren (HammerFall), and, more surprisingly, the Swedish world champion of cross-country skiing (three times world cup gold winner), Per Elofsson, who comes from the same town as the band, Umeå.

 The band also toured with such acts as Nightwish, Gamma Ray, HammerFall and Labyrinth, and played in festivals such as Wacken Open Air, Sweden Rock, Gates of Metal, etc.

 A new studio album, The 8th Sin, was released in 2007.
-Nils Norberg left the band the following year due to personal reasons.
+Nils Norberg left the band the following year for personal reasons.
 He was replaced by Christoffer Rörland.

 Mannberg and Erikson are also members of the thrash metal band Guillotine, and Rörland has joined Sabaton as of 2012.

-On 29 September 2017 Nocturnal Rites released their first new album in 10 years titled Phoenix.
-The album cover artwork was created by Claudio Bergamin.
+On 29 September 2017, Nocturnal Rites released their first new album in 10 years titled Phoenix.
+The cover artwork was created by Claudio Bergamin.